kawashirov/distant-horizons/Readme.md

 * A Java Development Kit (JDK) for Java 17 (recommended) or newer.
 Visit https://www.oracle.com/java/technologies/downloads/ for installers.
 * Git or someway to clone git projects.
 Visit https://git-scm.com/ for installers.
 * Any Java IDE, for example Intellij IDEA and Eclipse.
 You may also use any other code editors, such as Visual Studio Code.
 (Optional)
+It's better to use IntelliJ IDEA since Eclipse is not supported by Architectury, but it still works.

+**If using IntelliJ:**
+1. open IDEA and import the build.gradle
+2. refresh the Gradle project in IDEA if required

 **If using Ecplise:**
 1. run the command: `./gradlew geneclipseruns`
 2. run the command: `./gradlew eclipse`
 3. Make sure eclipse has the JDK 17 installed.
 (This is needed so that eclipse can run minecraft)
 4. Import the project into eclipse

-**If using IntelliJ:**
-1. open IDEA and import the build.gradle
-2. run the command: `./gradlew genIntellijRuns`
-3. refresh the Gradle project in IDEA if required

 ## Compiling